 Texas Administrative Code, Part 1, Chapter 5, Subchapter C, Rule 5.45 provides Criteria for New Baccalaureate and Master’s Degree Programs.
 Texas Administrative Code, Part 1, Chapter 5, Subchapter C, Rule 5.46 provides Criteria for New Doctoral Programs.
 All new programs must comply with these criteria.
 Faculty developing program addition proposals should pay close attention to these criteria.
 Additional information and instruction from THECB can be found in the Standards for Bachelor’s and Master’s Degree Programs and the Characteristics of Doctoral Programs.

 Texas Administrative Code, Part 1, Chapter 5, Subchapter C, Rule 5.55 provides criteria for revisions to approved programs.
-Changes to existing programs may include major names, degree titles, admission requirements, credit hour requirements, CIP codes, administrative unit, resources, licensure, accreditation compliance, course requirements, etc. Program changes vary in review requirements, in that names of majors or degrees, CIP codes, administrative unit, and credit hour requirements must be submitted to The TSUS and the THECB, while other changes like admissions, resources, licensure, accreditation, and courses necessitate only university-level reviews.
+Changes to existing programs may include major names, degree titles, admission requirements, credit hour requirements, CIP codes, administrative unit, resources, licensure, accreditation compliance, course requirements, etc. Program changes vary in review requirements, in that names of majors or degrees, CIP codes, administrative units, and credit hour requirements must be submitted to The TSUS and the THECB, while other changes like admissions, resources, licensure, accreditation, and courses necessitate only university-level reviews.